IBM/watson-discovery-ui/README.md

   ![deploy-error](doc/source/images/deploy-error.png)

   > This can occur if the discovery service is not yet provisioned (you can check the resourse list in the `IBM Cloud` dashboard to verify).
 If so, wait until the service is marked as `Provisioned`, and then hit the `Redeploy` button at the top of the `Deply Stage` panel.
-After successfully deploying and connecting to the discovery service, check the logs of the running deployed app to check it's progress as it loads the json files into the discovery collection.
+After successfully deploying and connecting to the discovery service, check the logs of the running deployed app to check its progress as it loads the json files into the discovery collection.

 # Links